MongoPipe/mongopipe-core/README.md

 ```
 NOTE:
 1. The store(via the @Store annotation) decides where to put the items and not vice versa meaning an item type class is storage
    agnostic.
-Thus, the `@Store#items` field acts as a database mapping definition.
+Thus, the annotation `@Store#items` field acts as a database mapping definition.
 2. This feature is secondary, main feature is to manage and run pipelines.

 # More examples